iamciera/08SOM/lcmSOM/README.md

 `lcmSOM_analysis1d_080514.Rmd` - This should be the last analaysis of the original SOM.
 This analysis is a follow-up to `lcmSOM_analysis1c_080514.Rmd`, where the original scaling will be done specific to genotype.
 Scaling does make a difference.
 Not a huge difference, but this is the more appropriate way to do it, so I am going to do it this way from now on.

+I continued by looking at the difference between all the clusters.
+Which showed that although the clusters are different, they are essentially the same.

 **This is the analysis that makes the most sense in the SOM.**

 `lcmSOM_analysis1.5b_080514.Rmd` - This is a follow up.
 Now using the full list of DE genes instead of the WT specific list as was done in Analysis1.5b.